Are the Sustainable Goals questioned by outdated and unilateral approaches of measurement?

 The following table compares the rankings of the SDGI with the rankings of the nine indices included in the Global Index Benchmark:

-– The SDGI is unilateral biased and disadvantages countries in poverty, crisis and conflict
+– The SDGI is unilateral biased and disadvantages countries in poverty, crisis and conflict who can’t finance the public goods that are measured in the sub-indicators of the SDG.

-– All indices are favouring the countries where they were created: Australia, Germany, UK, US and Switzerland
+– All indices are favouring the countries where they were created: Australia, Germany, UK, US and Switzerland are among the Top 20.

-– While measuring effects of GDP the indices disadvantage countries that can not influence their GDP by printing money
+– While measuring effects of GDP the indices disadvantage countries that can not influence their GDP by printing money.

 Dill, Alexander, The wrong message.
 Redundancy and unilateralism in measuring the SDGs. in: Globalpolicywatch, March 10th 2017: